Sealing Painted Furniture for a High Traffic Surface is key in maintaining the life of the piece. I’ve shared a few examples with products.

 How does Polycrylic seal unfinished wood?

-Polycrylic is also a great sealer product to use on unfinished wood.
+Polycrylic is also a great sealer product to use on unfinished wood and other wood surfaces.
 Full disclosure though, it might bring out some of the wood undertones.

 Note: the higher the gloss finish, the better the durability and protection against elements.